devikavn22/ConfectioneryMetrics/README.md

 ## Configuration

 Backend API URL: Make sure the Node.js backend is running on http://localhost:3008/api.

-Technologies Used
+## Technologies Used

 Frontend:

-React: A JavaScript library for building user interfaces.
+- React: A JavaScript library for building user interfaces.
-Recharts: A charting library for React applications.
+- Chart.js and react-chartjs-2: A versatile charting library for React applications.
-Axios: A promise-based HTTP client for making API requests.
+- Axios: A promise-based HTTP client for making API requests.
+- Ant Design (antd): A comprehensive UI library for designing modern web applications.

 Backend:

 Node.js: A JavaScript runtime for building server-side applications.